 The journey of the group within Greece was continued by walking for two days (January 14 and 15) on unpaved roads and trails in the mountains in order to not be noticed by the authorities until they arrived at the Bulgarian border.
 They only took smaller breaks to sleep for approximately two hours in between.
 They didn’t enter any villages on the way but passed them at a distance in order to avoid any potential risk of being noticed.

-All three members of the group managed to pass the waist-deep water of the river and continued walking for another 4 kilometres until they arrived at a forest on a mountain close to the village of Varbovo at around 5 pm on January 16, 2022.
+All three members of the group managed to pass the waist-deep water of the river and continued walking until they arrived at a forest on a mountain close to the village of Varbovo at around 5 pm on January 16, 2022.
 There, they tried to rest and warm up as their clothes were completely wet from the river crossing and they did not have additional clothes to change.
 After their two-hour break the transit group continued walking:

 “It was such a muddy and slippery mountain.
 My friend was about to fall from a hill and nearly died… We kept walking until it was night and foggy and we couldn’t see anything.”